What is Speech and Language Therapy?

 Speech and Language Therapy is the assessment and treatment to help and support children improve overall communication.
 Some children experience speech difficulties such as articulation, pitch, fluency, and resonance issues.
 Our Speech and Language programme will help them feel more confident and less frustrated when speaking to others and in communicating their needs.

 Speech therapy exercises and activities vary depending on your child’s disorder, age, interests, and needs.
-During speech therapy for children, the Speech and Language Programme will include:
+Our Speech and Language Programme includes the following:

 - Modelling correct sounds and syllables for a child during age-appropriate play to teach the child how to make certain sounds